eohjelle/MCTS-playground/core/README.md

 ## Overview

+### Games

+All game playing agents interact with games via the `State` protocol, found in `state.py`, which can encode most turn-based games.
+Implementations of several games can be found in `games`, including a wrapper for OpenSpiel games.

 ### Algorithms

 The main tree search algorithm protocol `TreeSearch` is defined in `tree_search.py`, with [abstract MCTS](../docs/algorithms_overview.md) being implemented in `__call__`.
 This protocol contains the following abstract methods: